Shuffle/Shuffle-docs/docs/app_creation.md

 The premise behind all apps that run in Shuffle, is that they each run in an isolated Docker container, for security purposes.
 You provide arguments to an app in a Shuffle workflow, and when the workflow is run, your app is reached in the control flow, it will be launched as a new container.
 Shuffle then sends the apps argument data, and the container destroyed when the app's work is completed.

 ## Why create a custom app?
 There are many prebuilt apps in Shuffle, and all complete some action.
-There may an integration you need that doesn't exist yet.
+There may be an integration you need that doesn't exist yet.
 This guide will walk you through the process.
 Always remember the key components of the app:
 * What functions are available in the app?
 * What arguments are needed for the app to function? - e.g. authentication arguments, json data structure arguments.